younanzhao/younanzhao.github.io/README.md

-## My Project
+## Global reconstructions of particle size distribution from UVP5 observations using bagging random forest algorithm

-I applied machine learning techniques to investigate global particle size distributions (PSDs).
-Briefly, I reconstructed the global PSDs data by applying a bagged Random Forest (RF) algorithm to a global data set of UVP5 (Underwater Vision Profiler) observations.
+I applied machine learning techniques to investigate global particle size distributions (PSDs) data.
+Briefly, I reconstructed the BioVolume and Slope data by applying a bagged Random Forest (RF) algorithm to a global data set of UVP5 (Underwater Vision Profiler) observations.

 Below is my report.